noronha-dataops/noronha/docs/source/reference/cli.rst

     --train          Name of the training that produced this model version --proj           To be used along with 'train': name of the project to which this training belongs
+    --pretrained     Reference to another model version that was used as a pre-trained asset for training this one.
+                     Syntax: <model_name>:<model_version>
+                     Example: word2vec:en-us-v1
+    -c, --compress   Flag: compress all model files to a single tar.gz archive --skip-upload    Flag: don't upload any files, just record metadata --lightweight    Flag: use lightweight storage

 - **update:** update a model version's details or files